-In each organization, psychological services staff work within inter-professional teams.
-Within each organization there is a recognized need to train professionals in psychology in competencies related to the practice of psychology unique to that setting.
+Within each organization there is a recognized need to train residents in competencies related to the practice of professional psychology unique to that setting.

 The following general goals of training are common to all members of the consortium:

-- To provide residents with a broad-based training program in core areas of psychological practice - assessment, diagnosis, consultation and treatment/intervention. - 2.
+- 1. To provide residents with a broad-based training program in core areas of psychological practice assessment, diagnosis, consultation and treatment/intervention. - 2.
 To facilitate the development of residents in their professionalism and professional identity as psychologists. - 3.
-To facilitate the development of skills necessary for functioning as psychologists working within inter-disciplinary teams and with community partners. - 4.
-To facilitate residents' appreciation and understanding of individual differences, including gender and multicultural issues. - 5.
+To facilitate the development of skills necessary for functioning as psychologists working within inter-disciplinary teams and with community partners.

+- 4. To facilitate residents' appreciation and understanding of individual differences, including gender and multicultural issues. - 5.
 To facilitate residents' integration of research and best practices into their professional roles.